azuma-engineer/structure-theory/docs/2_ A  Philosophical Treatise on Common Sense and Structure_en.md

 > It serves as a litmus test for who is included and who is excluded.
 > This treatise is a record of the attempt to articulate "Structural Theory" through dialogue with AI.

+---

+*This English version was translated and adapted by ChatGPT (GPT-4 Omni) under the supervision of azuma.*